ArpanIng/LittleLemonAPI/README.md

 # Coursera: Introduction to APIs

-This is a capstone project for Introduction to APIs course by Meta Back-End Developer Professional Certificate on Coursera.

 ## Project structure and API routes

 This is a Project structure and API routes for LittleLemon application from Meta Back-End Developer Certificate from Coursera.